TeemuKoivisto/react-seo-meta-tags/example/README.md

 Also because of this all the links have to be prefixed with `pathPrefix: '/react-seo-meta-tags',` to make it route to the correct Github pages deployment.
 Which is why there are two site urls: imgSiteUrl and siteUrl as the images are automatically prefixed yet all the other links require to use the real baseUrl eg `og:url`.

+Interestingly the siteName (og:site_name) is shown in Telegram in gray above the title, which is pretty neat so I'll be keeping it.

+I don't really understand why (as of now 2020.2.2) the Google structured tool gives an error for the BlogPosting-Publisher-url property.
+It should be correct by all standards as it's just an organization and the same data works fine for the Organization.

 ## Requirements

 Requires Node >= 8.